haarcuba/dryable/README.md

 ## What If I Have Different Things I Want To Dry-Run?

 If you're using `dryable`, you may run into situations in which you want to dry-run some code, but not some other code.
+E.g. you want to have `--dont-delete-files` and separately `--dont-save-to-db` or something.
 The way to handle this situation is with *labels*

 ```python